- International Affairs

 Among its features are:

-Every year, GSS invites students to make a tax-deductible donation of their gently used caps, gowns, and hoods.
+Every year, GSS invites recent alumni to make a tax-deductible donation of their gently used caps, gowns, and hoods.
 GSS then sells the donated caps and gowns to graduating students at a discounted price.
 This money is added to the funds for the International Internship Grant that helps students participate in unpaid internships abroad.

 The career development team at Graduate Student Services (GSS)' offers information sessions and career-networking panels throughout the academic year.
 These resources span many sectors and industries within international affairs.
 In addition, career coaches are available to conduct mock (practice) interviews with students to prepare them for a broad spectrum of opportunities.